SAP-archive/cloud-olingo-identity-ochat/README.md

 -------
 This simple web service implements a group messaging API.
 The source code illustrates how to integrate Apache Olingo into the SAP HANA Cloud Platform's Identity subsystem to provide for integrated authentication and relevance filtering in the OData collections exposed by a service.

-The service is designed to be deployed as a Java application in HANA Cloud Platform.
+The service is designed to be deployed as a Java application in SAP HANA Cloud Platform.

-`This service uses Apache Olingo V2 APIs.
-As of today, the Olingo features required to perform relevance filtering require a pre-release snapshot of Olingo, 2.0.5-SNAPSHOT.
-If you don't want to wait for the official release of this version, you will need to download the Olingo V2 git repository and build your own copy of the snapshot for use with the Maven build subsystem.`

 Installation
 ------------